mpardalos/CS-Internal-Docs/Crit_A/Crit_A_Planning.md

 ## Defining the problem

-The **client**, Dr. Venia Papaspyrou, is the director of the IBDP in a school in Athens, Greece.
+The **client**, Dr. Venia Papaspyrou, is the director of the IBDP at my school.
 At the beginning of each year she is responsible for creating the timetable which will be used for the rest of the academic year.

 **Currently**, at the beginning of each academic year, she asks each prospective IB1 student for their preferred subjects and then manually creates the timetable.
 This takes a lot of